yibo-geomatique/dashboard/Studies/StrasbourgStudy.md

 # StrasbourgStudy

-*This md file shall ultimately describe the specific study conducted on Strasbourg and provides references to related ressources on the dashboard.*
+*This md file shall compile existing work for the group own knowledge and to prepare material that we wish to present to stakeholders.*

 ## Stakes, questions from Practitioners from Eurometropole

-* To identify words and maps that can support the identification of "densification potential", discussions on densification.
+* Can we think of new words and maps to support the identification of "densification potential", discussions on densification.
-* To integrate in the analysis the different benefits brought by vacant plots to biodiversity.
+* How to integrate in the analysis the different benefits brought by vacant plots (incl biodiversity).
-* To get inspiration from other cities, for example their strategies to develop elevation
+* Can we get inspiration from other cities, for example their strategies to develop elevation

 ## Approaches to bring evidences to support questions answering